 W. Mark Crain, Chair

-Sponsor of Plenary Session 2 with Robert D. Cooter
+Benefactor during 2017 Annual Meetings Sponsor of 2016 Plenary Session 2 with Robert D. Cooter

-The BB&T Distinguished Professorship in Capitalism at Western Carolina University
+The BB&T Distinguished Professorship of Capitalism at Western Carolina University